 You know what I get nervous about?
-The fact that, with over 1oo million users, LinkedIn is still not being used by a vast number of people who are employed (and under utilized by those that are unemployed).
+The fact that, with over 1oo million users (or whatever that number is today) LinkedIn is still not being used by a vast number of people who are employed (and under utilized by those that are unemployed).

 Help yourself today!
 Get on LinkedIn and know how to use it.
 It is the one single tool with the power to help you manage your reputation, stay in contact with people, meet new people, acquire leads, learn about new companies and industry knowledge, research companies…I could go on.